KBNLresearch/SANE-ae/readme.md

 ## Contents of this repo

 This repo contains a script that is meant to be used within the SANE environment for extracting accessibility info from e-books.
 It wraps around the *rwp* tool that is part of the [Readium Go Toolkit](https://github.com/readium/go-toolkit).
 A Linux binary of *rwp* is included in this repo.

-Supported formats are EPUB and PDF.
+Currently only EPUB files (identified by the ".epub" file extension) are supported!
+Although the *rwp* tool also supports PDF, preliminary tests resulted in various problems, so PDF files are ignored in this version.

 ## ae.py